MaterialsGalaxy/neutron_galaxy/tools/dev_tools/gsas2_refinement_sample_instrument_prms/README.md

 - will have to add a parser method to input lists for each phase / histogram, or have all the inputs create an input text file read into the script
 - python script works locally and any added refinement parameters remain checked in the output gpx.
 For sequences of refinements important to remember whats checked.
 - tool also works locally.
 Need to add the config file functionality .
+- i think the lst file has all the config that we need.